Meaning of Thomas 11 Eludes Scholars

 This concludes Part I, The Meaning of Thomas 11.

-Part II: How to Make the Light
+How to Manifest the Light (Part II)

 During the time just before Christ’s Ascension, he presents an image of the divine race God created at Genesis 1:27—those who will return to '...they shall inherit the earth' (Matthew 5:5)E-denl.
 The Risen Lord’s physical body displays amazing qualities.
 Yeshua can enter sealed rooms, appear and disappear at will, and travel long distances much faster than those on foot.
 At the same time, his earthly body seems much like ours.
 Yeshua eats, drinks, walks, talks, and cooks fish for the disciples.
 Finally, he After he said this, he was taken up before their very eyes, and a cloud hid him from their sight.
 (Acts 1:9)ascends to the heavens.